ABTSoftware/SciChart.JS.Examples/AdvancedLicensing/SciChartLicenseServer/README.md

 1. Extract the value of the querystring parameter 'challenge'.
 2. Pass this to ValidateChallenge which returns a response string.
+3. Check that the response string does not start with "Error".
+If it does, the response will give some explanation for the error.
-3. Return the response to the client as text, not json.
+4. Return the response to the client as text, not json.

 ## Api Details